enfrte/firebase-express-hello-world/README.md

 # firebase-express-hello-world

-A simple example and setup guide for using Firebase hosting and Express.
+A simple example and setup guide for using Firebase hosting with Express.

 ## About

 This is some personal documentation for bootstrapping Firebase Cloud Functions.
+Specifically, in this example a **HTTP endpoint trigger**.

 ## How to do Firebase functions